joshajohnson/Hub20/documents/via.md

 Unfortunately, due to limitations in VIA the encoders are not visible or configurable.
 The best workaround at this time is to build a new VIA keymap with the encoder functions altered to suit your use case, flash this onto the board, and then configure the remainder of the keys in VIA.
 This can be done by following the below instructions:

 - Follow the QMK [getting started guide](https://docs.qmk.fm/#/newbs_getting_started) to install the toolchain and configure your build environment.
-- If you are reading this, the Hub20 is not yet merged into QMK.
+- If you are reading this, the Hub20 firmware is not yet merged into QMK.
 Copy the `hub20` folder in `firmware` to `qmk_firmware/keyboards/hub20` before continuing.
 - Open the `qmk_firmware/keyboards/hub20/keymaps/via/keymap.c` file in your preferred text editor.
 - Locate the function `encoder_update_user`, and update the keycodes in `tap_code(KC_xxx)` to one from the [keycodes list](https://docs.qmk.fm/#/keycodes?id=basic-keycodes).
 If you use keycode not on the basic list, you may need to replace `tap_code` with `tap_code16`.
 - With the changes made, save your new keymap, build, and flash the keymap to Hub20 with `make hub20:via:flash` run from the `qmk_firmware` directory.